Kaderde/teched2025-msad/exercises/ex3/README.md

 2. **Vulnerable Implementation (srv/services.js):** Raw SQL query with direct string insertion

 **Updated File:** srv/services.cds
-- Add this vulnerable fetchCustomer function to your existing AdminService definition:
+- The updated services.cds file now includes a new function called fetchCustomer in the AdminService.This function is intentionally designed to be vulnerable to SQL injection for demonstration purposes.

 ```
 ...
 Other methods